ParallelMaths/parallel/pages/8-28-seven-bridges-konigsberg.md

 To really summarise, a network can only be drawn with a single line if it obeys one of the two following rules:
 1. every node has an even degree, OR
-2. every node has an even degree, except two nodes with odd degrees.
+2. every node has an even degree, except two nodes which have odd degrees.

 Bearing in mind the video and particularly these rules, answer the questions in the next three sections.